-- A brief statement describing your interest in pursuing non-degree graduate study at the School of Education.
+- A brief statement (250 words) describing your interest in pursuing non-degree graduate study at the School of Education.
 Applicants who plan to apply to matriculate in a graduate program should indicate their program of interest.
-(Submission of a PDF document preferred)

 Applicants may also need to upload Proof of Name Change documentation.
-The Non-Degree Application fee is $125 and will be collected at the time of your first registration.
+The Non-Degree application fee is $75 and will be collected at the time of registration.

 If you previously completed courses as a non-degree student at Hunter College, but have taken one or more semesters off, you must complete the Graduate Readmission Application form.

 Prospective non-degree students who plan to apply for matriculation to a graduate program are encouraged to visit the Academics program page to confirm that non-degree courses are aligned with their anticipated graduate program.

 Non-degree sections of courses in CUNYfirst are indicated by a section number of 90 or higher.
 The semesters in which the course is open to non-degree students are listed next to the course name.

 - BILED 70100 Foundations of Bilingual Education (Summer, Fall, Spring)

 - CEDC 70000 Art of Effective Teaching (Summer, Fall, Spring)